Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Results and discussion

-In order to assess the statistical significance of the results, we conducted a series of tests through which we compared the $F_1$ score results obtained by the different molecular representations and QSAR models on each dataset.
-We first conducted a two-way ANOVA where \textit{molecular representation} and \textit{classifier choice} were considered the two independent variables.
-Upon eventually finding that the molecular representations had significant differences on the results under study, we conducted a \textit{post-hoc} pairwise Tukey test \cite{tukey1977exploratory} with a global confidence level of $95\%$.
-We present the results of this test on FFNN classifiers in Figure \ref{fig:tukey}.
-Full tables with the results of these statistical tests can be found in the Supporting Information.
+In order to assess the statistical significance of the results, we conducted a series of statistical tests through which we compared the $F_1$ score and $RMSE$ results obtained by the different molecular representations and QSAR models on each dataset.
+We first conducted a two-way ANOVA where the molecular representation and the choice of the prediction model were considered the two independent variables.
+Upon eventually finding that the results of different molecular representations were significantly different, we conducted a \textit{post-hoc} pairwise Tukey test \cite{tukey1977exploratory} with a global confidence level of $95\%$.
+Full tables with the results of these statistical tests can be found in the Supplementary Material.

+We accounted for the potential negative effects of class imbalance in classification tasks by three means.
+First, by training and evaluating the QSAR models using stratified partitions, in which the global proportions of active and inactive compounds (as described in Table \ref{table:labeled_datasets}) is present in each partition or fold.
+Second, by using weighed cost functions while training the supervised embedding models (\textit{SA-BiLSTM} and \textit{PaccMann}) and FFNNs, in a way such that the loss of the network during training is adjusted with a class weight proportional to the class imbalance.
+Third, by carefully selecting the metrics for model selection and evaluation of the results, as discussed above.

-Our first research question (Q1) aimed at determining whether learned molecular representations were suitable for QSAR modeling and, in particular, whether they could outperform traditional molecular representations.
-In order to answer this question, we compared the results obtained using the traditional molecular representations---\textit{molecular descriptors}, \textit{ECFPs} and \textit{MACCS keys}---to the results obtained using learned molecular embeddings, considering both supervised and unsupervised methods.
-After conducting the two-way ANOVA test, which provided statistical evidence that the results obtained among the representations were significantly different, we proceeded to compare the fifteen representations under study, one classifier at a time, using a pairwise Tukey test.
+Our first research question (Q1) aimed at determining whether learned molecular representations could outperform traditional molecular representations in QSAR modeling.
+To answer this question, we compared the results obtained using the traditional molecular representations---\textit{molecular descriptors}, \textit{ECFPs} and \textit{MACCS keys}---to the results obtained using both supervised and unsupervised molecular embeddings.
+After conducting the two-way ANOVA test, we proceeded to compare the fifteen representations under study, one QSAR model at a time, using a pairwise Tukey test.